mghlm/MarvelSquads/README.md

 Here at Plum, we work in "[squads](https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/)" – a more startup-appropriate name for saying small, cross-functional teams that are focussed on a mission and KPI.

 The fundamental basis of any squad, is a team of kick-ass superheroes.
-Hence this task, **The Superhero Squad Maker.** You mission is to build the ultimate superhero squad using the [Marvel API](https://developer.marvel.com) for data.
+Hence this task, **The Superhero Squad Maker.** Your mission is to build the ultimate superhero squad using the [Marvel API](https://developer.marvel.com) for data.

 The app is simple.
-When opened, it shows your current squad (if any) and a list of all characters from the Marvel API.
+When opened, it shows your current squad at the top (if any) and a list of all characters from the Marvel API.
 Tapping on a character shows details and gives you the option to recruit or fire the character.
 We've included a design spec describing the user experience and interactions.

-You're expected to use some sort of in-app data ersistence mechamisn so the squad persists between app restarts.
+You're expected to use some sort of in-app data persistence mechamisn so the squad persists between app restarts.

 To use the Marvel API you need to sign up for a developer account.
 Once you sign up you